Skip to content

 Limitations

-• 100K chunks recommended maximum per source for Phase 1 SQLite backend.
+• 100K chunks recommended maximum per source for the SQLite backend.
 Larger corpora will work but query latency increases.

 • No advanced retrieval.
-Phase 1 uses cosine similarity only — no reranking, HyDE, or contextual retrieval.
+Cosine similarity only — no reranking, HyDE, or contextual retrieval.

 See also